Section 6.19 URLs and External References¶

 @hrefattribute to include special characters, such as spaces.

 <url>element has content.
 Now the content should be authored as you would any other text in a sentence.
-Potentially problematic characters, such as a tilde should be authored with provided empty elements, but authored literally in the
+Potentially problematic characters, such as a tilde should be authored with provided empty elements (as distinct from being authored literally in the

 <url>element has content, but you want this content to look like a URL.
 Use the